Camden Researchers Are Collecting the Brains of Deceased Opioid Overdose Patients

-“The focus of the biobank is to create a community resource that will be available to researchers throughout the country,” Coriell chief scientific officer Alissa Resch said.
-“Once we collect samples from all of the participants in these studies, we would make these samples available to researchers who are doing work in this field so that we could enable them to continue to perform studies that would get at basic questions about opioid use disorder.”
+“The focus of the biobank is to create a community resource that will be available to researchers throughout the country,” said Coriell chief scientific officer Alissa Resch.
+“Once we collect samples from all of the participants in these studies, we would make these samples available to researchers who are doing work in this field, to enable them to continue performing studies about opioid use disorder.”

-According to Ferraro, the process begins with a call from a county medical examiner that CORI has partnered with.
-The medical examiner informs a receiving team at Coriell that they have the body of someone who has died from opioid use disorder.
-A specially-trained team at Coriell then makes contact with the next of kin to obtain their permission to collect samples from the patient for research.
+According to Ferraro, the process begins with a call from a county medical examiner, in partnership with CORI, alerting a receiving team at Coriell that someone has died from opioid use disorder.
+The team contacts the next of kin to obtain permission to collect samples from the deceased for research.

-Once permissions are obtained, the medical examiner removes the brain during the autopsy, places it in a specially designed container in an ice-cold saline solution, and stores it in a cold room to keep it from decomposing.
+Once permissions are obtained, the medical examiner removes the brain during the autopsy, places it in a specially designed container in an ice-cold saline solution, and stores it in a cold room to prevent decomposition.
 The Coriell team then transports the container to a lab at CMSRU, where Ferraro’s team begins the process of dissecting, sampling and preserving sections of the brain for the biobank.

-In a biosafety cabin, Ferraro’s team begins by taking samples from the outermost surface of the brain.
-They then slice one-centimeter thick sections, from the front to the back of the brain.
-With those slices laid out on a stainless steel tray, the researchers use a special tool to take small samples from the interior of the brain in sections recognized as being key for understanding addiction.
+In a biosafety cabin, Ferraro’s team begins by taking samples from the outermost surface of the brain, slicing one-centimeter thick sections from the front to the back.
+With the slices laid out on a stainless steel tray, researchers use a special tool to take small samples from the interior of the brain from sections that are key to understanding addiction.
 After an hour or more of sampling, the team freezes and archives both the small and larger samples for use in future research.